NuttyLogic/BSBolt/README.md

 # BSBolt (BiSulfite Bolt)
 ## A fast and safe read alignment platform for bisulfite sequencing data
-*BSBolt is under active developement and documentation is not finalized*
+*BSBolt is in pre-release, all documentation and feature usage is not finalized*

 BSBolt is fast and safe bisulfite sequencing processing platform.
 BSBolt offers support for bisulfite sequencing read simulation, read alignment, methylation calling, and methylation matrix assembly.
 BSBolt is